 - Size of the tattoo

 The following piece will delve into these elements to give you a straightforward guide that can help you with tattoo prices and give you an understanding of the total cost for your next tattoo.

 Negotiating on price

-First, understand that a tattoo is permanent ink.
-If you want the best, it might be a wise decision to pay the best.
+First, understand that a tattoo is permanent ink and an investment.
+If you want the best, it is always a wise decision to pay the best.
 There’s an old saying, “you get what you pay for”, and well, it’s true in most cases for getting a tattoo in 2020.

 A better way to negotiate